enrip19/cpp_courses/notes/Course notes.md

 - Same name as the class proceeded with a tilde (~)
 - No return type and no parameters
 - Can NOT be overloaded
+> Constructors and destructors are defined same as methods (can be inside-class or outside-class)
 ``` C++
 class Player
 {